 31. State you’re buying a second car

 You want them to focus on the new car you’re buying and not your trade-in.
+You want to negotiate from a dealer without a car trade-in as part of the initial pricing scheme.
 Tell them you are buying a second car for the family, so they stop talking about your trade-in.
 Though your 15-year-old cannot test drive with a learners permit, you can say it’s for him or her.
 Most dealerships require you to be 18 or older to test drive.

 Go for a Test Drive

 You definitely need to put a used or pre-owned vehicle through a road test.
 With a new car, you want to see if you even enjoy the car, the drive, and its features.

 32. Test drive alone

 Half the time, I can convince the salesperson to let me drive the vehicle alone.
 Sometimes I will tell the salesperson I am not buying today and just test driving, which makes them not waste their time following me.
 It’s ideal so you can concentrate on the ride, any noises, and handling of the vehicle.
 Make sure you are comfortable with the blind spots.

 You should accelerate, brake hard, take tight corners, and drive on different pavements.
 Check the tire tread depth using the penny test.

 34. Check useable space